One question that’s frequently asked by tourists is, ‘can you drink tap water in Scotland?’.

 This method of filtration is cheap and is very efficient at removing microplastics and some bacteria from water, though the user needs to be aware the filters require replacing every 4 weeks or so.

-In general, water filters are not required in Scotland as tap water is already pure, but they are a necessity in areas with hard water.
+Scottish tap water is renowned for being soft and water filters are generally not required as tap water is already pure, but they are a worthwhile purchase in hard water areas such as the southeast of England.

 Hard water is water that has a high mineral content with deposits of limestone, chalk or gypsum which are not removed at the treatment plant.

-This water is perfectly safe to drink but it often has an unpleasant taste and has a side effect of coating kitchen appliances with hard crusts of mineral deposits that drastically reduce their lifespan.
+This water is perfectly safe to drink but it often has an unpleasant taste and has the side effect of coating kitchen appliances with hard crusts of mineral deposits that drastically reduce their lifespan.

 Hard water is also notoriously difficult to bathe in as it prevents soap from foaming, meaning more detergent is required, and it can coat the inside of pipes leading to a loss of water pressure.

 Houses in hard water areas may have carbon filters installed in the plumbing system, but if not a portable jug filter will at least allow a cup of tea without a layer of scum floating on the top.